03 Apr Record suspension – Some answers to your questions

 How much does it cost to file an application for a record suspension?

 The answer to this question depends on many factors, namely the number of times you have moved over the last five years, the locations where you have lived over the last five years, the suppliers of services with whom you will do business to have your fingerprints taken, how many convictions you have and if your criminal record contains all your convictions or not.
-The Parole Board of Canada alone charges $644.88 to process the application.
+Starting January 1, 2022, the Parole Board of Canada charges $50 to process the application.

 Should I call upon a lawyer to prepare my application for a record suspension?